DaiyanB/ProjectAsteria/README.md

 Make sure to run
 `pip install -r requirements.txt` to make sure all the neccessary libraries are installed.
+It's best to do so from the admin terminal.
+Ensure you're in the `ProjectAsteria` folder.

 ## How to run

 Simply open an IDE/text editor that lets you run code and run `main.py` or type the `py main.py` command.
-Ensure you're in the ProjectAsteria folder.
+Ensure you're in the `ProjectAsteria` folder.

-## Last notice
+## Last words

 Do not stalk this repo.